 Some studies have suggested a link between malathion exposure and possible developmental disorders in children.
 And the World Health Organization has classified the chemical as a “probable” carcinogen.

-A 2017 “biological analysis” of the chemical by the EPA found that malathion is “likely to adversely affect” 97 percent of the federally protected species it comes in contact with.
+A 2017 “biological analysis” of the chemical by the EPA found that malathion is “likely to adversely affect” 97% of the federally protected species it comes in contact with.

 In 2018, several conservation and public health groups sued the EPA, the U.S. Fish and Wildlife Service and the Department of Interior for “failing to protect endangered wildlife and the environment” from the “dangerous pesticide.”